au-phiware/docker-mobile-gnucash/README.md

 # Usage

-Create a `docker-compose.override.yml` and set the database password and expose any ports you may require.
+Create a `docker-compose.override.yml` and set the database passwords and expose any ports and/or volumes you may require.

     version: '2'
     services: